What is adult safeguarding?

 Safeguarding adults means providing additional support for those least able to protect themselves from harm or abuse.

 The Care Act (2014) describes adult safeguarding as protecting an adult's right to live in safety, free from abuse and neglect by protecting adults who:

 - are experiencing or at risk of abuse or neglect; and

 - as a result of those care and support needs, are unable to protect themselves from either the risk of, or the experience of, abuse or neglect.

-Safeguarding is about protecting an adult's right to live safely, free from abuse and neglect.
-It is about people working together to prevent and reduce the risks of abuse or neglect, while at the same time making sure that the adult’s wellbeing is promoted.
+Safeguarding is about people working together to prevent and reduce the risks of abuse or neglect, while at the same time making sure that the adult's wellbeing is also addressed

 Wellbeing is a broad concept and the statutory guidance defines it as relating to the following nine areas in particular: